-SOWK 151-3 Social Work Methods: An Intoduction to the Helping Process This course is designed to aid practitioners who are involved in human problem solving to assess and improve their skills.
-The course will include both a look at some of the relevant theoretical material and an opportunity to practise and experience various intervention skills.
+SOWK 151-3 Social Work Methods: An Introduction to the Helping Process policies to objectives, programs and legislation.

+This course is designed to aid practitioners who are involved in human problem solving to assess and improve their skills.
+The course will include both a look at some of the relevant theoretical material and an opportunity to practice and experience various intervention skills.
+(3.0)

-SOWK 201-3 Social Policy
+SOWK 201-3 Introduction to Canadian Social Welfare Policy